 Research and study in an international organization

-Internationalization is one of the University of Groningen’s strategic policy spearheads and an important instrument in improving quality, innovation and diversity.
-The University of Groningen has a strong international reputation and a good, swiftly climbing position in the international rankings list.
+Internationalization is one of the main focus points on the strategic policy agenda of the University of Groningen, and an important instrument in the improvement of quality, innovation and diversity.
+The University has a strong international reputation and steadily climbs the international ranking lists.

 Student and staff exchanges form an important part of the internationalization policy.
-By 2015, the University of Groningen wants half of all its students to have gained experience abroad during their studies, and it has made incentive funds available to this end.
+The University of Groningen aims for half of all its students to have gained experience abroad during their studies, and it has made funding available to this achieve this goal.

-There are many types of international cooperation in both teaching and research.
+As a globally focused institution, the University of Groningen engages in many types of international cooperation throughout both teaching and research.
 Strategic partners and networks at the University of Groningen include: the U4 network with Uppsala, Göttingen and Ghent; the Coimbra network; Tsinghua, Fudan and Peking Universities in China; Osaka in Japan; IT Bandung and Gadja Madah in Indonesia; Sao Paulo and UNAM in Latin America; UBC and Maryland in North America.